publiclab/publiclab-archive/notes/shinnen/03-15-2019/how-to-tell-if-my-filter-is-a-rosco-19.md

 ---
-title: 'How to tell if my filter is a Rosco 19'
+title: "How to tell if my filter is a Rosco 19"\ntagnames: 'infragram, seeks:replications, activity:infragram'
-tagnames: infragram, seeks:replications, activity:infragram
 author: shinnen
 path: /notes/shinnen/03-15-2019/how-to-tell-if-my-filter-is-a-rosco-19.md
 nid: 18564